Anjali-2807/Chat_Application/README.md

 ```bash
   g++ client.cpp -o client -pthread -std=c++11
 ```
-After compiling server and client cpp files, two files, namely server and cpp would be created.
+After compiling server and client cpp files, two files namely server and cpp would be created.
 They are being created in the uploaded ServerAndClients folders when I was testing the application in Visual Studio Code.

 Open another terminal and in that :